vasusen-code/VIDEOconvertor/README.md

 Deploy your own bot on heroku.

 `Warning` - There are two different branches available, look(above) which one you want to deploy.
-Go to `main` branch for `personal` use bot.
+Go to `public` branch if you need bot for your `channel`.

 <p><a href="https://heroku.com/deploy"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-black?style=for-the-badge&logo=heroku" width="250""/></a></p>